MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-text-translation.md

 ## Supported language and data format

-- Documents can't exceed 5,120 characters.
+- Test can't exceed 10,000 characters.
 - For information on language support, see [Language and region support for the text translation API](/azure/cognitive-services/translator/language-support#translation).

 ## Model output